 Take a dairy tour in Martina Franca

 How to do it: You can book a masseria dairy tour here.
-Thought I’ve skirted over it in favour of food, I did visit the Ducal Palace with it’s colourful mural interior – worth a visit.
+Also make sure you visit the Ducal Palace with its colourful mural interior.

 Explore octagonal Castel del Monte

 Meaning castle of the mountain, Castel del Monte is perched on a hill near the city of Andria.
 It’s worth a stop if you’re travelling south from Trani to Altamura.
 What’s especially striking about Castel del Monte is its octagonal shape with each side punctuated by a tower.
 The castle was built in the 13th century under the order of King Federick II and was used as the city’s fortress as well as a hunting lodge.
 It’s possible to go inside the castle if you book tickets.
+Or if you prefer, you can book a guided tour of Castel del Monte.
 And if you linger in the area, check out the locally produced Castel Del Monte Puglia wine in a choice of red, white or rosé.

 Taste famous Altamura bread fresh from the oven